The 20 Best Familial Periodic Paralysis Doctors in Italy

 Bari, IT

-Jean-francois Desaphy practices in Bari, Italy.
+Jean-francois Desaphy practices practicing medicine in Bari, Italy.
 Desaphy is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are Amyotonia Congenita, Myotonia Congenita, Potassium-Aggravated Myotonia, and Paramyotonia Congenita.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Myotonia Congenita, Amyotonia Congenita, Potassium-Aggravated Myotonia, and Paramyotonia Congenita.

 Advanced in Familial Periodic Paralysis